Dark chocolate: Characteristics

 Dark chocolate is harder than milk chocolate, because of its particle size and fat and lecithin content.
-It also has a more bitter and intense flavor than milk chocolate, due to a higher proportion of cocoa mass, which contains theobromine, caffeine, l-leucine, and catechin flavonoids.
+It also has a more bitter and intense flavor than milk chocolate, due to a higher proportion of chocolate liquor (also known as cocoa mass), which contains theobromine, caffeine, l-leucine, and catechin flavonoids.
 Compared to other types of chocolate, dark relies more on the quality of cocoa beans, and the most highly flavored cocoa butters are reserved for dark chocolates.
 Dark chocolate can exhibit burnt, chocolate, smoky, nutty and sour flavors, among others.
 These variations are particularly noticeable among dark chocolates using single-origin cocoa beans.
 While the appeal of the taste of sugary, milky milk chocolate is often immediately apparent, dark chocolate's more complex flavors can make it more of an acquired taste.
 Perceptions of the intensity of flavor are correlated with color: darker chocolates are understood to have a more intense flavor.

 Dark chocolate contains 60 compounds contributing to its flavor, with 33 of these considered particularly important.
 Basic and neutral compounds are responsible for a "chocolate" flavor, while acidic compounds contribute more sweet flavors.
 Some of these compounds are the product of Maillard reactions.
 Some manufacturers age dark chocolate to improve flavor.
 This is done at a minimum for a few weeks, and it is debated whether ageing for more time is desirable.
-The antioxidants in cocoa solids are responsible for preserving chocolate; dark chocolate has a shelf life of about two years, longer than milk chocolate, which contains not only fewer antioxidants but perishable milkfat.
+The antioxidants in non-fat cocoa solids are responsible for preserving chocolate; dark chocolate has a shelf life of about two years, longer than milk chocolate, which contains not only fewer antioxidants but perishable milkfat.
 Dark chocolate can range in color from mahogany to black.